 2. Attracting Positive Outcomes

 Great stuff loves positive people.
-Whether it’s exciting opportunities, interesting people, big personal wins, piles of money, or anything else, great stuff just finds optimists irresistibly sexy.
+Whether it’s exciting opportunities, interesting people, big personal wins, piles of money, or anything else, great stuff finds optimists irresistible.

-Years ago, when my dad taught me how to drive, he had one peculiar lesson for me that has always stuck with me: Don’t stare at the lines on the road.
-Seemed like a weird note to me.
+Years ago, when my dad taught me how to drive, he had one peculiar lesson that has always stuck with me: Don’t stare at the lines on the road.
+It seemed like weird advice to me.
 Don’t you need the lines to keep the car steady?

-When you focus instead on the positive, on the things you love and the places you want to go, then that will be your guide.
+When you focus instead on the positive, the things you love, and the places you want to go, that will be your guide.
 That will be what pulls you toward it.

 Where you put your attention, there will you direct the course of your life.
-Great stuff loves positive people, and building a positive attitude will always attract that great stuff right to you.
+Great stuff loves positive people, and building a positive attitude will invariably attract that great stuff right to you.

 3. Increased Capacity for Self-Love

-When you take a positive attitude toward life, then you will naturally end up with a more positive attitude toward yourself!
+When you take a positive attitude toward life, you will naturally develop a more positive attitude toward yourself!

-A positive, supportive relationship with yourself is how you build self love.
-And healthy self love is something that, quite simply, a happy life is not complete without.
-People who truly love themselves feel happier, accomplish more, and aren’t nearly as weighed down by life’s challenges as everybody else.
+A positive, supportive relationship with yourself is how you build self-love.
+And healthy self-love is something that a happy life always needs.
+People who love themselves feel happier, accomplish more and aren’t nearly as weighed down by life’s challenges as everybody else.

-Learning to love oneself is an essential foundation to fully loving and sharing positivity with others.
+Learning to love oneself is essential to loving and sharing positivity with others.
 Beyond that, it is the beginning of a chain reaction of happiness and positivity that can hardly be controlled.
-More on that in #6 below.

 4. The Cycle of Positive Thinking